mvolkmann/blog/src/swift/widgets.md

 - Create a new iOS app in Xcode.
   The project name will be the name of the widget displayed to the user, so choose a name that will be meaningful to users.
-- To enable users to configure the widget, check the checkbox for "Include Configuration Intent"
 - Select File ...
 New ...
 Target...
 - Select "Widget Extension".
 - Click the "Next" button.
-- In "Product Name", enter a widget name typically ending in "Widget".
+- In "Product Name", enter a name such as simply "Widget" when the app with have only one associated widget or "Widgets" when the app with have multiple associated widget.
+- To enable users to configure the widget, check the checkbox for "Include Configuration Intent"
 - Click the "Finish" button.
 - Click the "Activate" button.

-This creates a new folder in the Navigator whose name matches the widget name.
+This creates a new folder in the Navigator whose name matches the new target name.
-This folder will contain a `.swift` file whose name also matches the widget name.
+This folder will contain a `.swift` file whose name also matches the target name.
-The file contains starting code that only renders the current time.
+This file contains starting code that only renders the current time.

 ## Terminology